-I hope you enjoy your stay here and be sure to let me know if you have any suggestions … we are always trying to improve the site!
+I hope you enjoy your stay, and please contact me if you ever have any ideas, comments, or suggestions.
+I am always trying to improve 6P.

 Thanks and best,